ntop/ntopng/doc/src/remote_assistance.rst

   :alt: Remote Assistance Status

 The remote assistance service will stay active even when ntopng is stopped.
-This must be manually disabled from the ntopng gui when remote assistance is concluded.
+This must be manually disabled from the ntopng GUI when remote assistance is concluded.

 Security Considerations
 -----------------------

 Here are some consideration about the remote assistance security:

-- All the traffic is end-to-end encrypted to prevent MITM attacks
+- All the traffic is end-to-end encrypted to prevent MITM (Man In The Middle) attacks
 - The remote assistance is automatically disabled after 24 hours
 - By enabling remote assistance, the support team *will not have* console access to the machine.
 Console access, if necessary, must be manually configured by the user.